 Written by Jeffrey S. Harrison, Ryan McGowan, Kevin O'Neill, Lauren Shotwell and Joshua Torres at the Robins School of Business, University of Richmond.
 Copyright © Jeffrey S. Harrison.
 This case was written for the purpose of classroom discussion.
-It may be duplicated or cited for educational purposes without obtaining permission from the authors.
+It is not to be duplicated or cited in any form without the copyright holder's express permission.
+For permission to reproduce or cite this case, contact Jeff Harrison at RCNcases@richmond.edu.
+In your message, state your name, affiliation and the intended use of the case.
+Permission for classroom use will be granted free of charge.
+Other cases are available at: https://robins.richmond.edu/faculty/case-network.html

-"When Ian Read, an accountant and company lifer, took over as Pfizer's chief executive in December 2010, the drug firm was facing the impending patent expiration of Lipitor, the best-selling drug ever made, and the utter failure of one of the most lavishly funded research laboratories on the planet to develop much of anything.
+"When Ian Read, an accountant and company lifer, took over as Pfizer's chief executive in December 2010, the drug firm was facing the impending patent expiration of Lipitor, the bestselling drug ever made, and the utter failure of one of the most lavishly funded research laboratories on the planet to develop much of anything.
 The stock was suffering, and Read's predecessor-Jeffrey Kindler, a bearlike lawyer hired from McDonald's-had just spent \$68 billion to buy rival drug maker Wyeth in a Hail Mary strategy shift.
-Now Read had to make it work."
-1
+Now Read had to make it work."1